-We will work collaboratively with our business partners, guided by our values of integrity, respect and expertise.
+We will work collaboratively with our business partners, guided by our values of integrity, inclusion and continual improvement.
 We will be transparent with our business partners and provide guidance and training, if requested, to help them understand the requirements of this Code.